-Doctors and researchers know that certain things can increase the chances of someone experiencing low blood pressure and it’s associated symptoms.
+Doctors and researchers know that certain things can increase the chances of developing low blood pressure.
+But how low is too low for blood pressure?
+Let’s look at what those causes are…

 1. Orthostatic Hypotension (Postural Hypotension)